docwho2/java-squareup-spring-ai-ivr/README.md

 This is not a demo.
 This is **a next-generation enterprise IVR and multi-channel assistant framework**, backed by the model of your choice and deployed across AWS at carrier scale.

-## High Level Goals

-The goal is to introduce a "Store Virtual Assistant" powered by [Spring AI](https://docs.spring.io/spring-ai/reference/) that can not only answer store-specific queries but also address any general questions the caller might have.
-- Utilize [Spring AI Tooling](https://docs.spring.io/spring-ai/reference/api/tools.html) to facilitate Square API calls, enabling access to inventory, employee details, and store hours.
-  - Further leverage tool calls so that the model can determine when a call should be transferred or concluded.
-- Employ strategic prompting to prime the model with pertinent store information and to guide interactions with callers.
-- Ensure a robust and dependable solution that is deployed across multiple regions within AWS and is entirely cloud-based.
-- CI/CD [GitHub Workflow](https://docs.github.com/en/actions/using-workflows/about-workflows) that deploys/updates two regions in parallel.

-**Features:**
-- Callers are consistently greeted and informed about the store's operational status (open or closed).
-- Store hours are ascertained in real-time via a Square API call.
-- Product category and individual item searches are also driven by Square API calls.
-  - Callers can inquire about product categories or specific items in stock.
-- Engaging with store employees or the primary store line.
-  - Callers can request to connect with specific employees, with the information sourced from a Square API call (Team Member list).
-  - If the caller simply wishes to speak to a representative, the model is preloaded with a default number to redirect the call.
-    - During transfers to the main line, this process is optimized to use SIP directly connecting to the store's [Asterisk PBX](https://www.asterisk.org).
-- Directions to the store can be requested and Google directions URL can be sent to the callers mobile device if requested.
-  - When interacting with Text the link is just returned, when using voice, the link is sent to the caller.
-- Messages can be sent to via Email to any of the employees.
-  - The Model can compose some interesting emails, quite entertaining.
-  - The calling number is included in the subject of the email to lend context.
-- Language Support
-  - When interacting via Text channels (Facebook and SMS via Twilio) any language the Model knows about (over 100) is supported.
-    - The Model detects your language and responds in that language.
-  - When interacting via Voice any [language Lex supports](https://docs.aws.amazon.com/lexv2/latest/dg/how-languages.html) is possible.
-    - This project is configured with English, Spanish, German, Dutch, Finnish, French (Canadian), Norwegian, Polish, and Swedish.
-      - These are the more common languages spoken in northern Minnesota (Strong Nordic population).
-    - The Model tries to detect (or you can ask of course) if you want to speak in another language.
-    - Model tooling is used to trigger a language context switch and then the call is moved from one Bot Locale to another at the Chime level.
-  - The Model is instructed to translate request parameters into English so searching items in the Store works in any language.
-    - Do you have gummy bears?  in Spanish is "¿Tienes ositos de goma?".
-    - Sí, tenemos ositos de goma.
-Ofrecemos "Big Yummy Gummy Bear - 12 Ct.", "Snack Pack O'Gummy Bears Milk Chocolate", y "Triple-Decker Candy Sour Gummy Bears".

 ## Demonstration Videos